yilevine/yilefu.github.io/_pages/awards.md

 Selected for the prestigious interdisciplinary winter school *"CO₂ Reduction and Negative Emission Technologies."*

 **ISHR Europe Section Travel Grant**
-*38th Meeting of the ISHR European Section*, Toulouse, France — May 2024
+*38th Meeting of the ISHR European Section*, Toulouse, France — June 2024
 Awarded a travel grant to support an oral presentation at a leading European cardiovascular research conference.